sentryguides/sentry/source/mechanics/pulling.md

 **The correct timing to pull the small camp on the Dire side is 15 seconds after a creep wave spawned, or at 15 and 45 seconds.**

+Note: these timings are just estimates and depend on whether you are a ranged hero, your movement speed and on the type of creeps in a camp.
+Just hop into a private lobby and start practicing!